 I get asked all the time on how folks can transition into a product management career from say engineering, QA, sales etc. Here is my short answer – think like a graphics designer.
-If you have interviewed graphics designer, they always come in with a portfolio that shows the work they have done – wireframes, fully rendered designs, flash animations and different variations of it.
+If you have interviewed graphics designers, they always come in with a portfolio that shows the work they have done – wireframes, fully rendered designs, flash animations and different variations of it.
 Such portfolios gives the hiring manager or recruiter a true sense of the creative skills of the graphics designer.
 The discussion then quickly turns into what they want to do going forward, cultural fit etc.

 If you are in engineering, QA or sales and want to move into product management, try doing what product managers do on your own time.
 Can you do a competitive analysis of your industry – this should not be difficult – after all you know who your competitors are.
 Search online to find anything and everything about them – their products, their business model, their customer support channels, what people are saying about their products, their marketing channels etc. Can you then put together a presentation on the competitive landscape?

 Use every opportunity to get close to your customers.
 Participate in some customer calls with the help of your software product manager so that you can listen in to what customers are saying.
 How about writing a requirements document for a product feature that you think will enhance the product.
 Ignore for the time being whether there is a market for the feature, just write the document anyways.